-Pools can immediately turn green after shocking when they have metals like copper in the water.
-These metals oxidise when exposed to high levels of chlorine which makes the pool water turn green.
-Adding a metal control product such as Zodiac Metal Remover will help to restore the pool water.
+Pools can immediately turn green after shocking when they have metals like copper or iron in the water.
+These metals oxidize when exposed to high levels of chlorine which makes the pool water turn green.
+Metals in the water are caused by some algaecides and using well water.

 Should the green be due to pollen, there may be little to do in the way of minimizing the discoloration short of erecting a building around the pool.
 Fortunately, assuming there are no allergies to the pollen, it is safe to swim in a pool with that as the cause for green water.